piyushagarwal08/flames/README.md

 this is a mini fun project which is based on the game FLAMES

+necessary modules other than this repo: tkinter pyttsx3

 in repo:
+to use flames:
+just download the repository and open flame_gui_progress.py file and run it.

 Flames_main.py is the file with main code that shows the working. flames_gui_progress is a work in progress for GUI structure using tkinter text_to_speech.py is used for text to speech conversion.